How do the Books of the Bible Reveal Jesus?

 Song of Songs, although it is enough to make us blush, represents the affections between Christ and his church.
 The bride is unworthy but the bridegroom covers all her defects, gives his life for her and claims her as his own.

 Finally, the Prophets looked to both the immediate and distant future.
-They warn the people of the consequences their actions will bring on if the nation doesn't turn back to God.
+They warn the people of the consequences their actions will bring on them if the nation doesn't turn back to God.
 They also tell of both the first and second coming of Christ and what he would do for his people.
 These books show what the nation was to expect from the coming Messiah.

 THE NEW TESTAMENT